koodo-reader/koodo-reader/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Have you checked to ensure there aren't other open [Pull Requests](../../../pulls) for the same update/change?
 - [ ] Have you linted your code locally prior to submission?
 - [ ] Have you successfully ran app with your changes locally?
+- [ ] Have you agreed to our Contributor License Agreement?